angular-gantt/angular-gantt/docs/configuration/attributes.md

           minute:'HH:mm'
         };

-- ### labels-width

-    Width of label section on the left side of the Gantt.
-This property support two way binding.
-Therefore if the user resizes the label section any assigned scope variable will be updated too.

 - ### show-labels-column

     Whether the column with labels is to be shown or not.
-This attribute support two way binding, hence the visibility of the column may be toggled.

     default: `true`